leticiadedeus/playlistLogger/README.md

 ## Playlist Logger

-An node API to log your playlists
+An node API to log your best playlists